 Outcomes are the abilities the students acquire and demonstrate at the end of a learning experience.
-The learning experience can be an instructional unit that involves a small number of hours of instructional activity, a course of one-semester duration, or a two to four-year formal undergraduate programme.
+The learning experience can be an instructional unit that involves a small number of hours of instructional activity, a course of one-semester duration, or a two to four-year formal undergraduate program.
 Outcomes serve as the basis for productive interaction among concerned stakeholders.
 The outcome can also be called a 'learning product' since the outcome is the product of learning.
 Therefore, the "product defines the process" in OBE.
 It is results-oriented thinking and is the opposite of input-based education, where the emphasis is on the educational process and where we are happy to accept whatever is the result.
 Outcome-based education is not merely producing outcomes for an existing curriculum.

-Outcomes can be defined at two levels in the case of General Undergraduate Programmes.
+Outcomes can be defined at two levels in the case of General undergraduate programs.

-- Programme Outcomes: POs (Programme Outcomes) are statements that describe what the students graduating from general programmes should be able to do. - Programme Specific Outcomes: PSOs (Programme Specific Outcomes) are statements that describe what the graduates of a specific programme should be able to do. - Course Outcomes: COs (Course Outcomes) are statements that describe what students should do at the end of a course.
+- Program Outcomes: POs (Program Outcomes) are statements that describe what the students graduating from general programs should be able to do. - Program Specific Outcomes: PSOs (Program Specific Outcomes) are statements that describe what the graduates of a specific program should be able to do. - Course Outcomes: COs (Course Outcomes) are statements that describe what students should do at the end of a course.